 Displacement doesn’t always change the weight dramatically.
 An example of this can be seen with the Ford EcoBoost V6 engine.
 The 3.5-liter V6 motor weighs 449 pounds, compared to the 2.7-liter V6 that only goes down nine pounds even though it is smaller.

 The average weight of a 4 cylinder modern aluminum car engine is 200 to 350 pounds (90 to 160 kg), quite much lighter than a v6 or v8 engine.
 If it’s a cast-iron block, you can expect it to be slightly heavier than an aluminum engine.

 The design of a diesel engine naturally makes it heavier than a comparable gas motor.
-Diesel engines produce more power than the gas-powered variant, so it needs to be built differently.
+Diesel engines produce more torque than the gas-powered variant, so it needs to be built differently.
 This added durability leads to more weight.

 Fun fact: Diesel fuel weighs more than gas because of the larger molecules.
 It also atomizes differently because of the viscosity and density.
 One gallon of diesel fuel weighs 7.1 pounds, while a pound of gasoline only measures 6.3 pounds.

 Do Heavier Engines Last Longer?

 Engine size won’t tell you the durability of the motor.
 How it is used and the vehicle it is placed in will have more effect on longevity than size.
 Larger engines don’t work as hard as the smaller engine does, but it also contains heavier parts, so more fuel and power is needed.
 A heavier engine can wear out just as fast as a lighter engine.
 However, it can also be more expensive to repair.